-Here's an example: a link that looks like it's for a news page, but it's a fake site that doesn't load.
+Here's an example: you click on a link that looks like it's for a news page but it's a fake site that doesn't load.
+Next thing you know, your device is infected with malware.
 Malware can also come in the form of an attachment or a program you download.
 Be vigilant, and be careful of what you click on.

 We recommend only obtaining Coronavirus pandemic information from trusted resources and websites, like the following:

 - Center for Disease Control's COVID-19 page